-NAME CONTRI IN LAS REGISTRANT CONTRIBUTIONS IN LAST FISCAL YEAR(1) AGGREGATE BALANCE AT LAST FISCAL YEAR END
+NAME REGISTRANT CONTRIBUTIONS IN LAST FISCAL YEAR (1) AGGREGATE EARNINGS IN LAST FISCAL YEAR (2) AGGREGATE BALANCE AT LAST FISCAL YEAR END

-David W. Grzebinski \$ \$ 83,422 \$ 507,821
+David W. Grzebinski \$ - \$ 83,422 \$ 507,821

 William G. Harvey 1,072 16,200

 Christian G. O'Neil 8,669 57,359

 Joseph H. Reniers 7,816 52,605

 Scott P. Miller

-- (1) The Company has an unfunded, nonqualified Deferred Compensation Plan for Key Employees which was adopted effective January 1, 1992.
+(1) The Company has an unfunded, nonqualified Deferred Compensation Plan for Key Employees which was adopted effective January 1, 1992.
 The Plan is designed primarily to provide additional benefits to eligible employees to restore benefits to which they would be entitled under the Profit Sharing Plan and 401(k) Plan were it not for certain limits imposed by the Internal Revenue Code.
 The benefits under the Deferred Compensation Plan are designed to restore benefits for employees with base salary in excess of a certain level (base salary of \$280,000 for 2019).
 Contributions for 2019, which would otherwise be included in this column, have not been determined as of the date of this Proxy Statement.
+For 2018, the Company's contributions under the Deferred Compensation Plan for Key Employees were as follows: \$47,879 to Mr. Grzebinski, \$15,128 to Mr. Harvey, \$11,858 to Mr. O'Neil, and \$12,029 to Mr. Reniers.

+(2) Based on the closing price of the Company's common stock on the date of vesting.

-For 2018, the Company's contributions under the Deferred Compensation Plan for Key Employees were as follows: \$47,879 to Mr. Grzebinski, \$15,128 to Mr. Harvey, \$11,858 to Mr. O'Neil, and \$12,029 to Mr. Reniers. - (2) Earnings and losses on deferred compensation for active employees under the Deferred Compensation Plan for Key Employees are calculated in the same manner and at the same rate as earnings and losses on externally managed investments of salaried employees participating in the Company's Profit Sharing Plan.
+(2) Earnings and losses on deferred compensation for active employees under the Deferred Compensation Plan for Key Employees are calculated in the same manner and at the same rate as earnings and losses on externally managed investments of salaried employees participating in the Company's Profit Sharing Plan.
 The Deferred Compensation Plan for Key Employees was amended on April 24, 2018 to provide that if the payment of a participant's benefit is delayed due to the American Jobs Creation Act of 2004 and section 409A of the Internal Revenue Code of 1986 ("Section 409A"), the participant's account will be credited with earnings based on a prime rate concept.
 Section 409A requires that certain participants must wait six months following termination of employment before they are permitted to receive a distribution.
 The Company will use a prime rate during any required delay period following termination of employment.